 This is my least favorite option, as you occupy the bathroom if you’re in a shared bathroom situation, preventing others from using the facilities.
 Also…that sink is seriously pretty disgusting, and you’ll probably find Paleolithic Zombie bacteria on that thing.
 But, sometimes you’ve gotta do what you’ve gotta do.
 To get your clothes (kinda) clean this way, be sure to bring a universal sink stopper on your journey.
 I highly recommend going with the following option though, as it is easier, less time consuming, more sanitary, and doesn’t keep the bathroom occupied if you’re staying in a hostel.

-5. Wash your clothes using a dry bag or portable laundry bag
+5. Wash your clothes using a dry bag or portable laundry bag and your travel laundry kit

 The dry bags can be used as a day bag for routine travel and a place to hide electronics when your adventures take you on the water.
 From there, steal a little dish soap from the kitchen and you’re ready to go.
 By the way, dish soap is an underrated detergent that is cheap, available everywhere, only requires a little bit, and pulls stains out of anything.